lumi-a/masters-thesis/thesis.typ

     π_Opt (X) = #list(opt-permut), quad quad
   $]
   */
-  We plot #TODO[insert reference to instance] for $d=3$ and $k=4$. #TODO[If you want, there's commented-out code above for showing the explicit instance and permutations, but it's output is _large_ and I don't think it contributes much.]
-Plotting bar-charts with annotations about which elements got added / removed from our "warehouse" will lead to too wide a plot, so we drop the annotations (they can be inferred from the permutations, if necessary) and use a regular line-chart instead.
+  We plot @gasoline-weak for $d=3$ and $k=4$. #TODO[If you want, there's commented-out code above for showing the explicit instance and permutations, but it's output is _large_ and I don't think it contributes much.]
+Plotting bar-charts with annotations about which elements got added / removed from our "warehouse" makes for too wide a plot, so we drop the annotations (they can be inferred from the permutations, if necessary) and use a regular line-chart instead.
 As in @example-gasoline-cookies, the first component is shown in #Blue[blue] and the second in #Purple[purple], while the third one is shown in #Red[red].
   #figure(
     draw-gasoline.draw-permutation(iterround-permut, deliveries, production, lq: true, y-axis-lim: 25),
     gap: 1em,